transform.data.table.Rd

 and other similar functions in data.table

 are not just provided for users who expect them to work, but for non-data.table-aware packages to retain keys, for example.
-Hopefully the (much) faster and more convenient data.table
+Hopefully the faster and more convenient data.table

 syntax will be used in time.
 See examples.